acgetchell/mundus-atrox/src/journals/eleventh.md

 >
 > "We have," replies *Geral*.
 >
-> "Those that use the Spell Forge, I must lay a Geas upon them.
-On their heads be it if a weapon made in the Spell Forge is used for evil purposes."
+> "Those that use the **Spell Forge**, I must lay a Geas upon them.
+On their heads be it if a weapon made in the **Spell Forge** is used for evil purposes."
 >
 > "I accept," says Tysnera.
 >